lanacaplana/lanacaplana.github.io/site/content/post/five-management-tips/index.md

 * be available and provide opportunities to speak one-to-one.

 #### 5. Support development:
-* take time to discuss employee career development and actively support them to develop,
+* take time to discuss employee career development and actively support them on that,
-* offer opportunities and arrange career progression and development.
+* offer opportunities and arrange career progression.

 [Reflect on your own behaviours](https://www.cipd.co.uk/knowledge/fundamentals/people/line-manager/behaviour-framework-alignment-quiz) and devote 10 minutes a day practising in order to be an outstanding leader managing a successful and engaged team.